pedrotgn/pyactor/docs/remote_tuto.rst

 (:meth:`~serve_forever`).
 The client is the one that uses :meth:`~.lookup_url` to get the server reference and spawn an actor in it.
 Then, sends the work to the actor.
-To spawn the actor, as the class of it is defined in the client module, the method uses a string to do define where is the Class so the server can import it.
+To spawn the actor, as the class of it is defined in the client module, the method uses a string to define where is the Class so the server can import it.
 This string uses the form ``module/class_name``::

     server = remote_host.spawn('server', 's3_client/Server')